How we started

 - monitor how policies and programs impact on women.

 The Council is dedicated to continuous improvement and effective action.
 It commits time and effort to considering relevant issues and how to exercise influence and make an impact for South Australian women.

 The role and responsibilities of the Premier's Council for Women are to:

-- Provide recommendations, information and advice to the Premier, the Minister for the Status of Women and the Office for Women, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;
+- Provide recommendations, information and advice to the Premier and the Minister for Human Services, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;

-- Monitor all Government policies and programs related to women and measures of women's progress against set indicators;
+- Monitor Government policies and programs related to women; and

 - Report once a year to the Premier and the Minister for Human Services with responsibility for the status of women.